+D10 Yes No

+D10 Does an open admission policy, if reported, apply to v

+transfer students? ^

-n open admission policy, if reported, apply to students? e additional requirements for transfer admission, if a Spring "Notification Date" is continuous pplicable: This re efers to Question n D9: fer Credit Policies the lowest grade earned for any course that may be red for credit: С D13 Number Unit Type - m number of credits or courses that may be red from a two-year institution: D14 Number Unit Type m number of credits or courses that may be red from a four-year institution: D15 Minimu n number of credits that transfers must complete at your ins titution to earn an associate degree: n number of credits that transfers must complete at titution to earn a bachelor's degree: 36.00 e other transfer credit policies: 36 credits must be ea • 0,
+Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: С Number Unit Type Maximum number of credits or courses that may be transferred from a two-year institution: Number Onit Type Number Unit Type Maximum number of credits or courses that may be transferred from a four-year institution: .
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: